Skip to content

 Step 3: Dicke State Preparation

-Transform a unary input quantum variable to a Dicke state, such that:
+We transform a unary input quantum variable to a Dicke state, such that

 \[U|\underbrace{1 \cdots 1}_{k} \underbrace{0 \cdots 0}_{n - k} \rangle = \sum_{k = 0}^{l} \frac{1}{\sqrt{\binom{n}{k}}} \sum_{\substack{|y| = k}} |y\rangle_n\]

 This recursive implementation is based on [2].
-The recursion is working bit by bit.
+The recursion works bit by bit.

 from classiq.qmod.symbolic import acos, min as qmin, sqrt